Automatically run repoclosure for all arches/dists after building pulp repos

 Generally, this proposal needs a lot more detail.
 A blank description is almost never sufficient.

-#14 Updated by bmbouter over 1 year ago
+#14 Updated by bmbouter almost 2 years ago

 Pulp 2 is approaching maintenance mode, and this Pulp 2 ticket is not being actively worked on.
 As such, it is being closed as WONTFIX.
 Pulp 2 is still accepting contributions though, so if you want to contribute a fix for this ticket, please reopen or comment on it.
 If you don't have permissions to reopen this ticket, or you want to discuss an issue, please reach out via the developer mailing list.